No results for

 In many tests, parallelism dramatically reduces the time needed to perform lengthy steps.
 The CircleCI CLI disperses the tests so that the steps finish as close to evenly paced as possible.
 That said, there is no magic parallelism number.
 Each test suite is different, so we recommend experimenting to find the optimal number of nodes for you.

-To split tests, you give the CircleCI CLI a list of test files or classnames to split.
+To split tests, you give the CircleCI CLI a list of test files to split.

 - run: